Frequently Asked Questions

 - Have you considered that people may not want to answer the door or engage?

-- What services do you endeavour to provide information about in the resource you leave with the household?
+- What services are the householders provided in the fridge magnets and brochures about?
 Will they be just mental health services or broader services?
 What are the parameters?

 - How are you going to make sure that you have appropriate referral options for people?
 How are you going to avoid identifying needs in people and then not having referral or support options?